AfroPython/afropython-site/docs/DOCKER.md

 #### `volumes:`

 List of volumes.
 In a development environment, a volume is generally used to give your container access to your source code.
 In our case, we mount a volume of our whole project, with `./`, to the folder `/home/node/site` in the container.
 The `rw,cached` part is used to improve the performance of reading and writing on OSX machines.
-You can read more about it here. [here](https://docs.docker.com/docker-for-mac/osxfs-caching/).
+You can read more about it [here](https://docs.docker.com/docker-for-mac/osxfs-caching/).